OudomMunint/Benchmark/README.md

 - Build with `dotnet build -c Release`
 - Publish with `dotnet publish -c Release`
 - Run `Benchmark.exe` in the `C:\Users\<Path to project>\Benchmark\bin\Release\net9.0\publish\` folder.
+- On macOS you might need to allow the app to run in `System Preferences > Security & Privacy`

 # Required SDKs & Runtimes